-A retrospective of our celebrations of love over the past 15 years.
+A retrospective of 15 years of our celebrations of love.
 These are the stories of a wonderful year.
 Welcome to 2010!

 At the start of a new decade, we were still in the Great Recession, but there were glimmers of hope.
 My clients were pretty evenly divided between big and fancy weddings, and budget-friendly DIY extravaganzas at gardens and private residences – a dichotomy that would continue for several years.